glow-protocol/glow-contracts/contracts/fee-distributor/README.md

 ### DistributeGlow

-Distribute glow can be called to distribute all available glow in the gov contract to veGlow holders.
-Available glow means the Glow balance of the gov contract minus the amount reserved for polls and reserved for past glow distributions.
+Distribute glow can be called to distribute all available glow in the fee distributor contract to veGlow holders.
+Available glow means the Glow balance of the fee distributor contract minus the amount reserved for past glow distributions.

 Glow distribution works by making use of the `WEEKLY_TOKEN_DISTRIBUTION` map.